 Amazon gives you the ability to filter your movie search by decade.
 So if you’re specifically looking for a gem from the 1960s decade, you can type in comedy and then filter by the 1960s for your perfect results.

 Or, if you’d like to take a look at some of the best classics I could find on Amazon Prime right now, just keep on reading.
-The movies I selected range from 1939 to 1975, and I’ve listed out the genre for you so hopefully you can easily spot a classic that catches your eye.
+The movies I selected range from 1939 to 1975, and I’ve listed out the genre so you can easily spot a classic that catches your eye.

 Best classic movies on Amazon Prime: